 Special FX Makeup Artist

 With the advent of CGI, you might think special effects makeup is on the decline, but this couldn’t be further from the truth!
-Special FX makeup is more in demand now than it’s ever been – whether for movies, television, theater, entertainment, or special events (zombie run, anyone?) a special fx makeup artist can always find work.
+Special FX makeup is more in demand now than it’s ever been–whether it be in movies, television, theater, entertainment, or special events (zombie run, anyone?) a special fx makeup artist can always find work.

 Read more about the perks of Special Effects Makeup Artistry.